pesu-dev/pesuacademy/README.md

 With pesuacademy, you can: - Fetch course details and schedules - Access announcements and results - Easily integrate PESU Academy data into your Python applications

 > [!WARNING]
-> **Warning:** This is not an official API and is not endorsed by PES University.
+> This is not an official API and is not endorsed by PES University.
 Use at your own risk.

 ## Installation